 The Texas Teacher Evaluation & Support System (T-TESS) is the state-adopted teacher appraisal instrument and is composed of four domains.
 For the purposes of TIA, only the data from domains 2 & 3 will be included in the calculation for determining teacher designations.

 T-TESS Domains 2 & 3

 For the calculation of the TIA score only T-TESS Domains 2 & 3 are considered.
 The two domains focus on the instruction and the learning environment.
-Per TEA, to be eligible to earn a designation, the teacher must have a minimum of "proficient" in each dimension for Domains 2 & 3 during the formal 45-minute observation.

 Domains 2 & 3 are list below: